zpm683/create-react-fullstack-app/README.md

 - step3: yarn intsall
 - step4: add your components in src->client->components
 - step5: add router with your components in src->client->config->router.ts
-- step6: yarn start (all creact-react-app scripts can use)
+- step6: yarn start (all creact-react-app scripts can be used)

 ## design pattern:  Atomic Design